Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

    * Performance - Does the test method perform well?
 Will it cause significant slowdown to CI jobs?
    * Ease of reproduction - Does the prototype require a particular platform or tool to be set up?
 How easy would it be for an external user to run the prototype?
    * Comprehensibility - Accounting for the lower code quality of a prototype, would developers unfamiliar with the tests based on the prototype be able to understand them easily?
+   * Portability - How well can this approach be ported to multiple platforms?
+This would allow us to ensure that there are no double-accesses due to a bug that only affects a specific target.

 Once each prototype is complete, choose the best approach to implement the careful-access testing.
 Implement tests using this approach for each of the PSA interfaces that require careful-access testing: